 - Google reviews

-- GBP age
+- Google Business Page age

 - Domain authority

-- Local backlinks
+- Local backlinks & backlinks

 - Landing page factors